1:1 Counseling

 My approach to one-on-one work draws from traditions that have long understood healing as inseparable from relationship.

-The simplest way to inquire about working together is to subscribe to the Apocrypha newsletter and reply to the first email that lands in your inbox.
+The simplest way to inquire about working together is to drop a line or subscribe to the Apocrypha newsletter and reply to the first email that lands in your inbox.
 Sessions take place over Zoom.
 Nobody is turned away for financial reasons.

 *Ngakpa (Tib. སྔགས་པ) refers to a non-monastic ordained practitioner in the Vajrayana tradition—a kind of householder priest who serves community.